navapbc/template-infra/docs/infra/set-up-app-database.md

 Follow these instructions for **each application** (you can have one or more in your project) and **each environment** in your project.
 If the application does not need a database, skip to the bottom of this document.

-The database setup process will:
+The database set up process will:

 * Configure and deploy an application database cluster using [Amazon Aurora Serverless V2](https://aws.amazon.com/rds/aurora/serverless/)
-* Create a [PostgreSQL schema](https://www.postgresql.org/docs/current/ddl-schemas.html) `app` to contain tables used by the application
+* Create a [PostgreSQL schema](https://www.postgresql.org/docs/current/ddl-schemas.html) called `app` to contain tables used by the application
 * Create an IAM policy that allows IAM roles with that policy attached to [connect to the database using IAM authentication](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.Connecting.html)
-* Create an [AWS Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html), the "role manager", for provisioning the [PostgreSQL database users](https://www.postgresql.org/docs/8.0/user-manag.html) that will be used by the application service and by the migrations task
+* Create an [AWS Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) called "role manager" to provision the [PostgreSQL database users](https://www.postgresql.org/docs/8.0/user-manag.html) used by the application service and the migrations task
-* Invoke the role manager function to create the `app` and `migrator` Postgres users
+* Invoke the role manager function to create Postgres users called `app` and `migrator`

 ## Prerequisites